nsaaraala/xC-block-ip-prefixset-policy/README.md

 Store the certificate file securely on your local machine.

-Use this to store the password on your local machine " export VES_P12_PASSWORD= <password> "
+Use this to store the password on your local machine " export VES_P12_PASSWORD= sample-password "

 Specify the Volterra API URL:

 Replace <tenant> in the URL with your Volterra tenant name.

-The URL will be in the format https://<tenant>.console.ves.volterra.io/api.
+The URL will be in the format https://tenant-name.console.ves.volterra.io/api.

 ## Usage